Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

 Below are listed the width's, `cat_sz`, for each embeddings table.

-The first layer of the fully connected layer is set to 1000 activations with ReLU non-linear function, and the second fully connected layer is set to 500 activations (also ReLU), and 1 sigmoid output.
+The first fully connected layer is set to 1000 activations with ReLU non-linear functions, and the second fully connected layer is set to 500 activations (also ReLU), and 1 sigmoid output.
 The output range is defined with y-range.

 ```python